fadden/CiderPress2/DiskArc/FS/CPM-notes.md

 directory, the first block of which is addressed as block 0.
 (I will try to refer to CP/M blocks as "allocation blocks" to avoid confusion with the 512-byte blocks used by other systems.)
-The directory occupies one or more consecutive alloc blocks, and is immediately followed by data storage.
+The directory occupies one or more consecutive alloc blocks, and is immediately followed by data storage (although a gap between directory and data is possible).
 The directory cannot expand.

 Files are regarded as a series of 128-byte records.
 Until CP/M v3, it wasn't possible to specify a file length with finer granularity.

 The directory is a series of 32-byte "extent" records.
 Each extent spans 16KB (usually), so larger files will have multiple entries in the directory.
+The part of the file that the extent spans is specified by an extent number.
 Each entry looks like this:
 ```
   ST F0 F1 F2 F3 F4 F5 F6 F7 E0 E1 E2 XL BC XH RC
   AL AL AL AL AL AL AL AL AL AL AL AL AL AL AL AL